superfly/litefs/README.md

 Each LTX file is associated with an autoincrementing transaction ID (TXID) so that replicas can know their position relative to the primary node.
 This TXID is also associated with a rolling checksum of the entire database to ensure that the database is never corrupted if a split brain occurs.
-LiteFS uses async replication and its guarantees are documented in the _Guarantees_ section.
+Please see the _Guarantees_ section to understand how async replication and split brain works.

 ### File system

 The FUSE-based file system allows the user to mount LiteFS to a directory.
-For the primary node in the cluster, this means it can intercept transactions via the file system interface and it is transparent to the application or SQLite.
+For the primary node in the cluster, this means it can intercept write transactions via the file system interface and it is transparent to the application and SQLite.

-For replica nodes, they can add additional protections by ensuring databases are not writeable as well as providing information about the current primary node to the application.
+For replica nodes, the file system adds protections by ensuring databases are not writeable.
+The file system also provides information about the current primary node to the application via the `.primary` file.

-Write transactions in SQLite work by copying pages out to the rollback journal, updating pages in the database file, and then deleting the rollback journal when complete.
+In SQLite, write transactions work by copying pages out to the rollback journal, updating pages in the database file, and then deleting the rollback journal when complete.
 LiteFS passes all these file system calls through to the underlying files, however, it intercepts the journal deletion at the end to convert the